Commitment to the Environment

 Being good stewards of God’s creation is something we strive for at Holy Trinity Geneva.

-As a chaplaincy, we are aiming to become an Eco Church, an award scheme run by A Rocha UK for churches who want to demonstrate that “the gospel is good news for God’s earth”.
+As a chaplaincy, we are strive to be an Eco Church, as a participant in an award scheme run by A Rocha UK for churches who want to demonstrate that “the gospel is good news for God’s earth”.

-HTC has recently achieved an Eco Church award at the Bronze level with plans to reach the Silver and Gold level.
+HTC has achieved an Eco Church award at the Silver level and now will aim to reach the Gold level.

 A Rocha provides online resources and a survey to help churches integrate environmental stewardship into various aspects of their ministry, including Worship and Teaching, Building Management, Land, Community and Global Engagement, and Lifestyle.